bluuewhale/bluuewhale.github.io/content/posts/concurrent-hashmap-designs.md

 These track how many live key/value pairs exist and how many key slots have ever been claimed (important with tombstones)

+Importantly, these are implemented as `Counter`s backed by `ConcurrentAutoTable`, which shards updates across multiple internal cells (`LongAdder`/`CounterCell`-style) to minimize contention under concurrent increments.

 ```java
 private final Counter _size;
 private final Counter _slots;